Sathya-github-del/DeepFake-Detection-using-CNN/README.md

 ## The above files from 0 to 3 covers model training steps.

 ## Note:
-The is a paid project.
+This is a paid project.

 # Project Link:
 https://portfolio-six-pearl-34.vercel.app/